List of Formula One driver numbers: Number 1

 The number 1 is reserved for the previous season's World Drivers' Champion, although it is not mandatory for the driver to run the number.
 The first driver to exercise the right to run the number 1 under the new regulations was Sebastian Vettel in 2014.
 The number then went unused for seven seasons, with Lewis Hamilton keeping his permanent number 44 after his title wins in 2014–2015 and 2017–2020, and Nico Rosberg retiring after his championship win in 2016.
 Despite Hamilton not using it full-time, he received permission to display the number 1 on the nose of his car during Friday practice at the 2018 and 2019 Abu Dhabi Grand Prix.
 However, his car was officially entered under his usual number 44, which remained visible on the engine cover.
-Max Verstappen has used number 1 since 2022, following his titles in 2021, 2022, 2023 and 2024.
+Max Verstappen used number 1 from 2022 to 2025, following his titles in 2021, 2022, 2023 and 2024.
+Lando Norris is currently using number 1 in 2026, following his title win in 2025.